bart747/mysite/content/blog/play.md

 You need experimentation with freedom.
 Play to figure things out and get unstuck.

 Ideas that you get by doing are more in touch with reality – they are more likely to work.
-You also see how different things behave and it will help you generate even better thoughts.